 SOC 526.
 THE DELTA IN GLOBAL CONTEXT.
 Globalization is reshaping our world.
-This course examines mainstream and critical positions on processes of global social change and relates community development in the Mississippi Delta to macro-level changes in national and emerging global institutions.
-3
+This course examines mainstream and critical positions on processes of global social change and relates community development in

 SOC 527.
 SOCIOLOGY OF SPORT.
 The examination of sport as a social institution that will include an analysis from the functionalist, conflict, and interactionist perspectives.
 Prerequisite: SOC 101.3 (S)